-The battle with the issues of quality and meaning was canceled due to a shortened horizon - and replaced by a chaotic, looting fistfight between the issues of hyper-generic and hyper-specific.
-These can be fine drivers, but only when built on a more solid statement.
+The battle with the issues of quality and meaning in construction was canceled due to a shortened horizon - and replaced by a chaotic, looting fistfight between the scholastic issues of hyper-generic and hyper-specific.
+These both can be fine drivers for fine architectures, but only when built on a more solid statement.
 Without a meaningful foundation they become vain, often damaging, and exponentially dangerous (as they are easy to replicate).

 The meaning of architectural space is to provide a vision of the world and of a way of life.
-Hence, even though we can not solve every global problem by designing a single building project, we should try to address them every time.
+Hence, even though we can not solve every global problem by designing a single building, we should try to address them every time.

-Isn’t this exactly what the competing philosophies of the generic (renaissance, status quo, eternal) and the specific (baroque, progress, innovation) are trying to do?
-They think so.
-But as they are fixed answers instead of questions, they possess inherent paradoxes.
-These include the environmental impossibility of a global generic and the intellectual impossibility of specificity created through difference (...to what...?), to mention a few.
-Any discourse between pre-stated answers can only be dogmatic instead of productive.
+This may be exactly what the competing philosophies of the generic (renaissance, status quo, eternal) and the specific (baroque, progress, innovation) are trying to do.
+But as long as they are fixed answers instead of questions, they possess inherent paradoxes.
+Architecture is not a problem that requires an answer.
+Architecture is a solution to unique, case specific individual questions.
+Any discourse between pre-stated answers can only be scholastic instead of productive.

 Maybe counterintuitively, by focusing on hypo-objects (individual parts) the hyperobject (architectural problem) can be resolved, or even vanished.
 The small becomes the foundation for the big, not the other way round.
-Architecture, as a task will become unnecessary, only to find its true nature as a solution - for truly individual issues of varying kinds.
-Such way (even if discerning in its lack of constant direction) could release the architectural profession from the impossibilities of scholastic approaches.
-The best efforts will gain true individuality without forced difference.
-And, as every single building can not be a success, it could enable sufficiently good solutions in place of total disasters.
+Architecture, as a task will become unnecessary.
+Such way (even if discerning in its lack of constant direction) could release the architectural profession from the impossibilities of theoretically sound approaches.
+The best efforts could gain true individuality without forced difference.
+And, as every single building can not be a success, sufficiently good solutions could be secured in place of total disasters.

 (Ps.
 How is this done?
-We would love to learn.)
+We don't know, but would love to learn.)